 When Tim Johnson was a freshman in high school, he had the opportunity to serve as a Page in the Kansas legislature for Senator Robert Steineger.
 Fascinated by what he saw, he pursued an undergraduate degree in political science.
 After graduation, Johnson began a career in law enforcement where he served for 31 years.
 He is currently a social studies teacher at Basehor-Linwood High School.

-It was during his teaching career that he met Willie Dove, who currently represents the 38th District.
+It was during his teaching career that he met Willie Dove, who represented the 38th District at that time.
 Dove was a guest lecturer during his classes and sponsored several field trips to the Legislature where the students had the opportunity to meet state officials.
 Johnson could tell that Dove was passionate about helping kids as well as enhancing their learning process.
 It was an ideal they both shared.

 Later, Dove invited Johnson and some of the BLHS championship powerlifters to the Statehouse to receive an award.
 Dove introduced a formal resolution honoring the powerlifters for achieving their national record of state powerlifting championship.